sunny7899/sunny7899/README.md

 ### Hi there 👋 I'm Sunny A Full Stack developer
 Software Engineer | Blogger | Content Creator | Developer | Product Engineer | Tech-nerd

+🌟 Spotlight: Meet Sunny🌟
+Product Engineer at Sunnyvale.

+🌱 Fun Fact:
+Remote work is a lifestyle.
+AI is a friend, not a competitor

+### 🙌 Why People Appreciate Me
+Here are the reviews or work i done apart from tech work.
+Over the years, I’ve had the privilege of working with amazing teams, and the feedback I’ve received has been incredibly humbling.
+While my technical skills are often highlighted, there are other aspects of my work that people seem to value just as much, if not more.

+#### 1. **Team Collaboration and Leadership**
+One of the aspects that people appreciate the most is my ability to collaborate effectively with cross-functional teams.
+I take pride in being an active listener, encouraging diverse perspectives, and ensuring that everyone's voice is heard.
+Whether it's guiding junior team members, collaborating with product managers, or working alongside designers, I strive to create an environment where open communication and mutual respect thrive.

+#### 2. **Work Ethic and Reliability**
+Colleagues often mention my strong work ethic and reliability.
+I approach each task with a sense of ownership and responsibility, ensuring deadlines are met and that the quality of the work always remains a priority.
+When challenges arise, I am quick to adapt and find solutions, which is something that has helped the team overcome tight schedules and demanding projects.

+#### 3. **Positive Impact on Company Culture**
+I believe that company culture plays a vital role in both personal and team success.
+I've consistently tried to foster a positive and inclusive work environment by being approachable, offering support where needed, and celebrating wins, both big and small.
+I also enjoy organizing team-building activities or simply being the one to lift spirits during stressful times.
+It’s important to me that the team feels motivated and united, and I always do my best to contribute to that sense of camaraderie.

+#### 4. **Problem Solving and Critical Thinking**
+Whether it's finding creative solutions to technical problems or navigating interpersonal dynamics, I’ve earned appreciation for my ability to approach challenges with critical thinking and a calm demeanor.
+People value how I break down complex issues into manageable tasks and work collaboratively to find the best solutions, ensuring the team moves forward cohesively.

+If you’d like to connect or learn more about what i do, feel free to reach out!

+#TeamSpotlight #EmployeeRecognition #CompanyCulture #Teamwork

 ## 💼 What I Do:
 Full Stack developer with over 7 years of experience.
 I am most skilled and passionate about Frontend(Angular, React), Backend(NodeJS, Dotnet).
 I am able to provide meaningful contributions to the design, installation, testing, and maintenance of any type of software system.
 I like to challenge myself in new roles.
 I have built and successfully delivered applications in multiple domains.